The punchline up front — in 60 seconds

 Money talks: turning patterns into product and proof

 Procurement teams increasingly ask vendors to prove synchronization fidelity under duress.
 Acceptance criteria now include alignment accuracy, heartbeat health, and recovery time.
 That is healthy.
-Vendors that show clean behavior during firmware storms and failovers earn trust from buyers who have lived through the opposite.
+Vendors that demonstrate clean behavior during firmware storms and failovers earn trust from buyers who have lived through the opposite.

 People, not just platforms: skills that turn architecture into advantage